Frequently Asked Questions

 Electrolysis is a permanent hair removal procedure developed in 1875 by American ophthalmologist Dr. Charles E. Michel.
 To this day, it is still the only medically proven and FDA approved permanent method of hair removal.
 Trained professional Electrologists permanently eliminate the growth cells of unwanted hair by inserting a very fine disposable filament or needle into the natural opening of the hair follicle, and apply a slight amount of electric current to destroy the hair root.
 Repeated Electrolysis sessions will end any further hair growth in that follicle.

 What Causes Unwanted Hair Growth?

-Approximately 90% of women and a smaller percentage of men have unwanted facial and body hair.
-Most of the time, it is due to hereditary reasons.
-Other times it is due to glandular changes, menopause and hormonal changes, medications, pregnancy, puberty or normal ageing.
+Unwanted facial and body hair can appear for different reasons.
+Often, it is due to hereditary reasons.
+Other times, it is due to glandular changes, menopause and hormonal changes, medications, pregnancy, puberty or normal ageing.
 Excessive waxing, tweezing, depilatory creams and other temporary methods of hair removal can also change light vellus (fine) hair into dark terminal stage hair.